 In 1950 Peggy organized the first exhibition of Jackson Pollock in Italy, in the Ala Napoleonica of the Museo Correr in Venice.
 Her collection was in the meantime exhibited in Florence and Milan, and later in Amsterdam, Brussels, and Zurich.
 From 1951 Peggy opened her house and her collection to the public annually in the summer months.
 During her 30-year Venetian life, Peggy Guggenheim continued to collect works of art and to support artists, such as Edmondo Bacci and Tancredi Parmeggiani, whom she met in 1951.
 In 1962 Peggy Guggenheim was nominated Honorary Citizen of Venice.

 In 1969 the Solomon R. Guggenheim Museum

 in New York invited Peggy Guggenheim to show her collection

-to donate her palace and works of art to the Solomon
+there.
+In 1976 she donated her palace and works of art to the Solomon

-R. Guggenheim Foundation (7).
+R. Guggenheim Foundation.
 The Foundation had been

 created in 1937 by Peggy Guggenheim’s uncle Solomon,

 in order to operate his collection and museum which,

 since 1959, has been housed in Frank Lloyd Wright’s

 Peggy died aged 81 on 23 December 1979.
 Her ashes are placed in a corner of the garden of Palazzo Venier dei Leoni, next to the place where she customarily buried her beloved dogs.
 Since this time, the Guggenheim Foundation has converted and expanded Peggy Guggenheim's private house into one of the finest small museums of modern art in the world.